 This may reflect irrational fears more than actual risks, and more people fear dogs than cats.

-Pet Problem Solutions Required: Many people dislike dogs because they are afraid of them, often due to unfortunate childhood experiences.
+Pet Problem Solution Required: Many people dislike dogs because they are afraid of them, often due to unfortunate childhood experiences.

 On the contrary, people who dislike cats usually know little about them, and had no exposure to them at all as children.

-Pet Problem Solutions Required: Another lifestyle change that is hard on dogs is the growing number of households where all the adults work away from home.
+Pet Problem Solution Required: Another lifestyle change that is hard on dogs is the growing number of households where all the adults work away from home.